SAP-samples/btp-cf-cap-multitenant-susaas/docu/4-expert/manage-tenant-containers/README.md

 # Manage Tenant Database Containers

 In this part of the **Expert Scope** you will learn how to access and manage tenant database containers.
-In this sample scenario, you will be accessing a respective tenant database container with a user that is assigned administrative permissions for the underlying database schema like **CREATE ANY, SELECT, EXECUTE or DROP** SQL permissions.
+In this sample scenario, you will be accessing a respective tenant database container with a user that is assigned administrative permissions for the underlying database schema like **CREATE ANY, SELECT, EXECUTE, or DROP** SQL permissions.

 1. [Introduction](#1-Introduction)
 2. [Prerequisites](#2-Prerequisites)